Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `Python Projects` with 3 new beginner projects.
+- Updated the FAQs with new content.
 - Updated `LocalShare` with an improved UI and subtle UI animations.
 - Updated `PyWebScrapr` to version `0.1.6`.
 Now uses multithreading for scraping tasks, includes rate limiting options and progress printing.
 - Updated `FuncProfiler` to `v1.1.0`, with improvements to exports, new export formats, and more control over what is logged.